 Healthcare organisations have the ambition to provide high-quality care to their patients.
 At the same time, they are confronted with significant challenges such as tightening budgets, contrasted to increased care needs due to the aging population.
 To face these challenges, healthcare organisations are becoming increasingly aware of the need to manage their processes with the ambition to improve them.

-In order to manage processes, such as the patient flow, healthcare organizations need to gain profound insights into these processes to, for instance, identify bottlenecks.
+In order to manage processes, such as the patient flow, healthcare organisations need to gain profound insights into these processes to, for instance, identify bottlenecks.
 These insights can be retrieved from data as increasing volumes of data are being recorded about the execution of healthcare processes.
 Traditionally, this data originated from the information system of the hospital.
 However, in the Internet of Things era, a variety of additional information sources such as real-time location systems and healthcare apps are available.
-This enables the retrieval of richer information to support hospitals in decision-making.
+This enables the retrieval of richer information to support healthcare organisations in decision-making.

 The research line ‘Process Analytics in Healthcare’ focuses on conducting problem-focused, innovative research in close collaboration with academic and healthcare partners, with the ambition to develop methods which enable healthcare organisations to understand and improve their processes in a data-driven way.
 Over the years, we have established collaborations with a multitude of healthcare organisations in Belgium and abroad.
 This ensures that we remain up-to-date with the sector’s specific challenges and, at the same, makes sure that research with societal impact is conducted.